 - Medieval Era: "Gilded Vault" is a Bank but also adds culture equal to the Commercial Hub's adjacency bonus, and grants +1 trade route capacity if you also have a Harbor (with or without a Lighthouse).

 - Industrial Era: +1 wildcard policy slot. +2 Spy capacity.
 Your cities with one or more defensive spies get +4 Loyalty and +1 Amenity.

 - Atomic Era: Each offensive Spy mission grants gold, faith, culture, and science.
 Your gold treasury earns 3% interest per turn.

 Strategy: Build Scouts early and meet as many city-states as possible.
 Then build Galleys and find more.
 Once religion is locked in, focus on Commercial Hubs and Markets.
-Wherever possible, found cities next to lakes or coast so you can build Harbors too (remember to designate a spot for the Statue of Liberty).
+Wherever possible, found cities next to lakes or coast so you can build a Gilded Vault and Harbor as well (remember to designate a spot for the Statue of Liberty).